viaduct12/project-3/README.md

 ## Description

-Our mission is to provide a wide range of news outlets and topics for you to discover.
-A free and easy way to explore news!
+Our mission is to provide a wide range of news outlets and give you topics to discover…it’s free and an easy way to explore news.
+We wanted to create a website where the users can find news on out selected categories.

 ## Built With
 - React
 - MySQL
+- Sequalize
+- React String

+## API
+- Listen API
+- Youtube

 ### Authors
 - [Lawrence](https://github.com/viaduct12)